tkodimac/water_product_review/README.md

 ## Acknowledgments

+I would like to thank my Code Institute mentor Iuliia Konovalova for her support with the development of the project and for encouraging me to push myself to see what I could achieve with this app.
-Special thanks to the open-source community for providing resources and inspiration for this project.
+I would like to thank the Code Institute for the useful tutorials and guidance provided to help with this project.
+I would like to thank my family for being supportive.